-Ohio Wesleyan University will host the Students of Color Leadership Conference on November 1-3, 2019.
+Ohio Wesleyan University hosted the Students of Color Leadership Conference on November 1-3, 2019.

 This annual conference is hosted by a diﬀerent GLCA school each year to provide students of color the opportunity to encourage academic success; strengthen their skills of leadership and cultural awareness; develop eﬀective activism skills; and network with peers from similar institutions, backgrounds, and experiences.